architecture residential clark residence

 The Client hoped to get his electric train running again in his retirement and the top of the soffit provided a track area

 Hardwood oak flooring features a carpet inset in the main seating area.

 Large opening into Sewing/Guest room (center) features a soji screen style sliding doors (open in this picture).

 Kitchen in southeast corner of Greatroom, Clark Residence, Neotsu, Oregon, USA, 2014.

 South end of Greatroom contains the large "heart of the home" Kitchen with granite island, access to the patio,

 and the Dining Room with built-in buffet and china "hutch" on the west wall which also has access to the Pantry/Mud/Laundry room.

 High and low windows bring in natural sun light and give views out to the patio and the empty treed lot to the south.

 Three pendant lights over the island and one large fixture in the Dining Room have yet to be installed, March 15, 2014.

-Unfurnished Master Bedroom, looking north, features walk-in Wardrobe, fireplace, window wall, and built-in bookcases, 15 March 2014.
+The Master Suite features a walk-in Wardrobe, fireplace, window wall, and built-in bookcases.